Total Pageviews

 By the 90’s things were significantly slowing down.
 To hear most of the folks in Forks tell it, the problem was the spotted owl controversy..., but in reality, there were many factors that I was oblivious to at the time.
 Off to southeast Alaska I went.
 Julie followed along behind me and we spent four seasons in a cracker box size camper in a remote logging camp on Prince of Wales Island.
 The slow down in the timber industry made it to Alaska..., not far behind us..., and we returned home to Forks.
 I found work cutting timber again..., but the writing was on the wall..., that even I could read by then.
 The first four years I had been in Forks I had seldom worked more than a half hour ride to work and I was mostly cutting big export grade timber.
 In 1994 I was riding two hours to work..., and back..., and cutting second growth timber.
 There was one saw shop in Forks, one parts house, half the number of bars and restaurants.
 It was time to make a serious, structural change in my lifestyle.
 All those timber jobs were being “shipped overseas”.

 Yeah..., I am being quite factious here.
 OK..., call it hyperbole if you like..., but my point is, that the timber industry is indicative of the loss of the manufacturing jobs that have been plaguing this country for three decades.
 My brother Larry tells me that his son Bert, with a tree processing machine, can fell and buck ten times the number of logs I ever cut on my best day with a power saw.
 The buzz phrase that we keep hearing from nearly all the pundits is that we are “shipping our jobs overseas”.
-I am about sick of hearing that (and hope you are to) by now.
+I am about sick of hearing that (and hope you are too) by now.
 That may be the case in some instances, but if we don’t face up to the fact that technology and resource extraction are the structural causes of these job losses, we aren’t going to solve the problem.
 If the powers that be continue to dump money on this problem they don’t even understand..., if they think all that money is somehow going to “stimulate the economy” and bring all those “jobs back from overseas”..., we are in a world of hurt.

 I applaud the Occupy Wall Street (OWS) protests.
 There are many problems in this country..., and the world..., that need addressing.
 But I am afraid that since it seems to be primarily the Millennial Generation orchestrating the protests..., that they aren’t aware that the jobs problem isn’t just about “shipping jobs overseas”.
 But..., it seems that no one else is aware of it either.